 - Write Your Essay

-Program Essay Requirements MArch I All MArch I applicants must provide a response to the phrase, “Less is More,” an aphorism found in many disciplines.
-(300 words)
+Program Essay Requirements MArch I MArch I applicants must provide a response to the following question:

-In addition, applicants must provide responses for two of the following prompts (300 words each):
+In addition, please provide responses for any two of the following prompts.
+Limit each response to 300 words.

 (1) Please tell us about a work of architecture or an experience in the built environment that you find engaging and why.